richardthorp/rodeo/README.md

 <a name="UX"></a>
 ## UX
 ### User Profiles
-As a user of this website, I am someone looking to find recipes, or to contribute recipes to a community.
+As a user of this website, I am someone looking to find recipes or to contribute recipes to a community.
 I am an English speaker with an interest in cooking with hot sauce.

 ### User Stories
 As a user of the website, I want:
 * To be able to navigate through the website in an intuitive and easy fashion
 * To discover popular recipes involving hot sauce
-* To dicover new recipes involving hot sauce
+* To discover new recipes involving hot sauce
 * To be able to quickly and easily search the recipes to find specific ingredients or meal types
 * To contribute my own recipes to the website community
-* To be able to quickly edit or delete recipes that I have contibuted
+* To be able to quickly edit or delete recipes that I have contributed
 * To be able to save recipes that interest me and be able to access them quickly
 * To be able to rate recipes and have those ratings influence the information hierarchy throughout the website
 * To be able to log in and log out of the website easily